Apostolic Nunciature to Turkey

 The Apostolic Nunciature to Turkey is an ecclesiastical office of the Catholic Church in Turkey.
 It is a diplomatic post of the Holy See, whose representative is called the Apostolic Nuncio with the rank of an ambassador.
+The Apostolic Nuncio to Turkey is usually also the Apostolic Nuncio to Azerbaijan and Turkmenistan upon his appointment to said nations.

 Papal representation in the area that later became Turkey was initiated with the creation of the Apostolic Delegation to Constantinople in 1868, at a time when the Holy See had largely ceded the management of Church affairs in the region to the French Catholic Church.
 It was renamed the Apostolic Delegation to Turkey in 1930.
 In anticipation of the establishment of diplomatic relations, Pope John XXIII created the Apostolic Internunciature to Turkey on 29 February 1960.
 Pope Paul VI raised it to the full status of Apostolic Nunciature on 30 August 1966.